 I hate that I’ve had to deal with it, but I also very firmly believe that everything happens for a reason.
 If I had not gone through this, I would not have learned all that I have about our (unfortunately very flawed) medical paradigm, about human health, and would not be able to share this with all of you today.
 If you’re going through hair loss, I 100% understand what you are dealing with, and hope this post provides some insight into what may be the cause of your hair loss, because everyone is different.

 Your body is always, always, *ALWAYS* working in your favor.
 Everything your body does is to protect you.
 Losing your hair is a sign your body is pooling all of its resources to focus on more important things.
 Had I not experienced hair loss, I would not have discovered my deficiencies, heavy metal toxicity, gotten off hormonal birth control, and these things would have led to more severe issues later on.
 As much as I hate it, (and trust me, I really hate it) it’s been a blessing in disguise.
-Though it doesn’t feel like that right now, I’m making a predication about how I’ll feel 5 years from now 🙂
+Though it doesn’t feel like that right now, I’m sure I will 5 years from now 🙂

 Stages of hair growth

 - ANAGEN → The anagen stage of hair growth is the growing stage.
 This stage of hair growth lasts anywhere from 3 to 7 years.
 At any point, around 80% of the hairs on your head are in the anagen stage (ideally).